 History of RADAR

 During World War 2, militaries of several nations secretly developed the Radar system.
 The idea of creating such a device came from the cavity magnetron (the high-powered tube that can create microwaves).
 In 1940, the US Navy gave this system the name Radar, which stands for Ra dio D etection A nd R anging.

 Application of Radar

-- Meteorologist uses radar for weather forecasting.
+- Meteorologists use radar for weather forecasting.

-- In space surveillance.
+- Radar is useful for space surveillance.

 - For geological observation, we use ground-penetrating radar.

 The radar system transmits radio waves that are also known as radar signals to specific directions.
 When the signal hits an object, four phenomena happen; reflection, scattering, abortion, and penetration.
 The reflected signals or waves read by the receiver get converted into a proper message.
 The reflected waves are not so strong because penetration, scattering, and absorption of waves attenuate the signal strength.
 Thus, we use some sophisticated methods of signal processing to recover the complete signal.

 |Full form||RA dio D etection A nd R anging|